All Episodes

 alex jones

-That doesn't mean we don't get on Trump's ass and people in his administration.
+Doesn't mean we don't get on Trump's ass and people in this administration when they go the wrong direction.

-No, we put him in there, he works for us.
+No, we put him in there.

-They got national news constantly cherry picking when I criticize this or that.
+They got national news constantly cherry-picking when I criticize this or that.

 Jones has deserted Trump.

-Jones has abandoned ship.
+Jones is abandoned ship.

 dan friesen